zabbix/zabbix/src/go/plugins/oracle/README.md

     Plugins.Oracle.Sessions.Oracle19.Password=<PasswordForOracle19>
     Plugins.Oracle.Sessions.Oracle19.Service=orcl

-You can omit either a Uri or a Service if they are already specified as the 1st level parameters:
+You can omit either a Uri or a Service if they are already specified as 1st level parameters:

     Plugins.Oracle.Uri=tcp://192.168.1.1:1521
     Plugins.Oracle.Service=orcl